Natural Sedatives for a Cat

 Your cat may suffer from anxiety and stress for any number of reasons.
 A trip to the doctor, long-range travel or changes in the household can put a cat in turmoil.
-Often, veterinarians offer prescription medications to help calm animals that don't react well to changes in the norm.
+Your veterinarian may prescribe medication for your cat to help them with these dramatic changes.
 Though such sedative medications generally work well, they can be expensive and may have side effects.
-Many cat owners prefer to use natural sedatives, which produce less extreme sedation and have fewer side effects.
+Many cat owners prefer to use natural sedatives, which produce less extreme results and have fewer side effects.

 Kava Kava, Piper methysticum, is a tropical herb used traditionally as a sedative.
-You can use it as a natural sedative for cats, but only under the supervision of a veterinarian trained in the use of natural remedies for cats, to ensure the correct dosages.
+According to Amazing Wellness Magazine, you can use it as a natural sedative for cats, but only under the supervision of a veterinarian trained in the use of natural remedies for cats, to ensure the correct dosages.
 Kava Kava can be toxic to the liver; cats with liver damage should not receive it, nor should pregnant cats.
-Kava Kava can interact with other sedative medications, such as valium.
+Kava Kava can interact with other sedative medications, such as Valium.

 Rescue Remedy is a commercial product marketed for use in calming cats.
 The product contains botanical essences of flowers, such as Clematis vitalba, Helianthemum nummularium, Impatiens glandulifera and others.
 In the drop form, a few drops are placed on the cat's tongue or in food.
 The spray form is sprayed directly onto the cat's tongue.
-Rescue Remedy is a good alternative for cats that will not accept pill forms of sedation.
+Veterinary experts at Drs.
+Foster & Smith recommend Rescue Remedy is a good alternative for cats that will not accept pill forms of sedation.